clade/PyDAQmx/doc/installation.rst

 If this not the case on your system, modify the file :file:`DAQmxConfig.py` in the module.

+The package is also working under linux (but be aware that only few linux distributions are supported by National Instruments)

 To install PyDAQmx, download the `package`_ and run the command

 .. code-block:: sh